cdcepi/dengue-forecasting-project-2015/README.md

 The complete datasets for the project are available here.

-Three typs of data are included:
+Three types of data are included:

 * [Dengue data](Dengue_data)
 * [Environmental data](Environmental_data)